Welcome! I am a luthier specialised in electric upright basses.

-About the bass
+About the Bass

-The basic idea of the new electric upright bass design I am currently working on, is that the ‘body’ is basically ‘a bundle of slats’ that is held together at top and bottom ends, so the middle is free to resonate.
+The basic idea of the electric upright bass I am designing, is that the body is a ‘a bundle of wooden slats’ that is held together at top and bottom ends, so the middle is free to resonate.